I’m thrilled you have decided to get money wise with me.

 So I guess that brings me to giving you a bit of info about me.
 So if you check out my net worth apparently me and my husband are millionaires.
 I like to call us the broke millionaires as whilst we may be asset rich our cash flow is pretty tragic.

-I’m Cath and I live in Sydney with my husband and two young kids.
+I’m Cath and I live in Sydney with my husband and two young kids [Edit: We have since moved to the Mid North Coast of NSW].
 I grew up in a house where money really wasn’t a topic of conversation but we never went without.
-My parents split as I entered into high school and I stayed with my dad and lived the life of a ‘turn key’ kid and it was from here I learnt to become fiercely independent.
+My parents split as I entered into high school and I stayed with my dad and lived the life of a ‘turn-key’ kid and it was from here I learnt to become fiercely independent.

 After school I found a part time job and worked on average 25 hours a week all throughout my four years of university.
 I walked away with a $20K HECS debt (for those in America that a bit like your student loans) and was just about to start my career in marketing.